actions/importer-labs/gitlab/valet-forecast-lab.md

   We can see we ran 15 pipelines that contained 57 jobs.
 The number of jobs is expected to be larger than pipelines because a pipeline is typically a collection of jobs.
 For example `basic-pipeline-example` contains 6 jobs
   ![basic-pipeline-jobs](https://user-images.githubusercontent.com/18723510/185423928-ec1b13b5-01fc-4e48-bbe5-0a77be7cecea.png)

--  `Execution time` shows the metrics for the time a job took to ran.
+-  `Execution time` shows the metrics for the time a job __took to run__.
 Looking closer we can see during our forecast timeframe the total job run time was 135 minutes with 90% of the jobs finishing under 7 minutes, and the longest job taking 10 minutes.
 The `min` is 0 because the quick job took less than a minute and was rounded down to 0.
      - Execution time
        - Total: **135 minutes**
        - Median: **0 minutes**